Enterprise Privacy & Compliance Framework — BlueNexus

 3. Appeals Process

-ANNEX C - AUSTRALIAN PRIVACY ACT (APPs)
+ANNEX C — Australian Privacy Act (APPs)

 APP 1 — Open & Transparent Management

-We maintain internal governance and data handling policies.
+BlueNexus maintains internal governance and data handling policies.

 APP 2 — Anonymity & Pseudonymity